Duration:

 Celebrate

 Every year we welcome family, friends and industry professionals to watch, listen, test and play the fantastic work of our college students.
-This year, in light of the current restrictions, we’ve taken this showcase online.

 Industry Week